Speech & Debate

 Speech and Debate taught me how to bring life to the words i read on paper and helped me enjoy speaking in public

 Speech Communications: The Speech course is an introductory one-semester course through which students learn the basics of public speaking.
 Students learn how to outline, research appropriate material, and effectively deliver a speech.
 The various kinds of speeches that are covered are: impromptu, informative, persuasive, and oral interpretation.

-Debate Communications: In this one-semester course, students learn to think critically and respond to a resolution based on a current social issue.
+Debate Communications: The Debate course is an introductory one-semester course through which students learn to think critically and respond to a resolution based on a current social issue.
 They apply these skills in the debate of timely issues from a biblical worldview through composition, analytical reading and oral communication.
 Students learn to access, evaluate, organize, and use information from a variety of sources, critically assess the value of various arguments, refute false arguments and construct an effective and cogent argument.
 Students participate in informal moderated classroom debate and public speaking opportunities.

 Through this program I've learned the importance of efficient communication & developed long lasting friendships

 - PCA is a chapter member of the Association of Christian Schools International and competes in the District Speech Meet each spring semester.
 Students 1st-6th grade are eligible to compete at the In-House Speech Meet competition prior to ACSI District Meet.

 - For more information regarding Speech Meet please go to "Current Families."

 - Our Upper School and Middle School teams are registered chapters of the National Speech and Debate Association & Texas Forensic Association.

 - The program is for Upper and Middle School students desiring to excel in interpretation, speech, debate and competition.

 - Registration details for Speech and Debate Team in "Current Families"